Fiducism

 • Characteristics: This level is defined by coercion, bureaucracy, fiat money, high taxes, and centralized planning.

-Level 2: Anarcho-Capitalism – The Safety Net With Low Friction
+Level 2: Anarcho-Capitalism – The Safety Net with Low Friction

 • Characteristics: This level is based on private property, voluntary contracts, real money (like gold or Bitcoin), and private legal services.
 It provides a legal and economic framework for interactions between people who do not belong to a common trust network.

-• Friction level: Low.
+• Friction Level: Low.
 Compared to the state, friction is significantly reduced.
-Nevertheless, it exists: contracts must be negotiated, money must be transferred, and disputes may require private arbitration.
+Nevertheless, it exists: Contracts must be negotiated, money must be transferred, and disputes may require private arbitration.
 This level is transactional and often anonymous.

 Level 3: Anarcho-Reciprocism – The Friction-Free Zone